Sharonevv/Data-Analysis-Portfolio/README.md

 ## **Week 1-Day 1: SQL SELECT Queries & Data Filtering**
 Practiced querying structured datasets using SQL to extract and analyze relevant information.
-I Applied 'SELECT' statements, logical operators ('AND', 'OR'), 'WHERE' clauses, and pattern matching ('LIKE') to filter and retrieve data based on specific conditions.
+I Applied `SELECT` statements, logical operators (`AND`, `OR`), `WHERE` clauses, and pattern matching (`LIKE`) to filter and retrieve data based on specific conditions.
 This exercise demonstrates the ability to: identify and extract precise data points from larger datasets apply logical constraints to support data driven decision-making map relationships and patterns within structured data for insights. (see [Week1 Day1](https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/week1/week1_day1.sql) for details)

 ## **Day 2: Data Filtering, Sorting, and Joins Practice**